 Case implications and how Berry Law can help you with your hypertension evaluation:

 This favorable and binding legal precedent ensures that the VA regional level and the Board are appropriately reviewing veterans’ pre-medicated blood pressure readings.
 Are you service-connected or applying for disability benefits for hypertension?
 If so, this case is important for ensuring that your hypertension is rated appropriately.
-If you currently have a finalized 0 percent rating for your service-connected hypertension, Berry Law Firm can help you get an increased rating for your hypertension if:
+If you currently have a finalized 0 percent rating for your service-connected hypertension, Berry Law can help you get an increased rating for your hypertension if:

 If your 0 percent hypertension is a final decision, Berry Law can help ensure that you are also provided the proper effective date of a year prior to you submitting your claim to increase.
 Additionally, if you have recently been granted service connection for hypertension with a 0 percent rating, please call Berry Law today if you take medication to control your hypertension and you have documented diastolic blood pressure readings predominantly 100 pre more.
 If your 0 percent rating is not final, Berry Law will ensure that you are adequately provided the appropriate hypertension rating and the appropriate effective date to when service connection has been established, if continuously pursued.

 If you have a present diagnosis of hypertension that you believe is related to your military service or a service-connected condition or medication, Berry Law can help get you service-connected for your hypertension and ensure your ratings and effective dates are appropriate.
 Veterans can establish service connection for hypertension on a presumptive, direct, or secondary causative theory.
 Your diagnosis of hypertension must be supported by evidence showing two or more blood pressure readings were performed on three different days.
 Please call Berry Law today to help with your service connection, effective dates, or evaluation of your hypertension.